tnichols217/notes/APBiology/7/Notes/POGIL/1 - Selection and Speciation.md

 9. AB, CD, EF
 10. AB
 11. Unable to produce fertile offspring
-12. No, mules are unable to reproduce so they are
+12. No, all mules are unable to reproduce so their parents - the horse and donkey - are not of the same species
+13. No, as they are highly unlikely to mate at all so would li